-In this article I explain how a specific utilitarian theory (variance normalized variable critical level rule preference utilitarianism that says we have to choose the situation that maximizes the sum of everyone’s variance normalized self-determined relative utilities) avoids and solves many problems in moral philosophy (e.g. about personal identity and population ethics) and incorporates many moral values and theories (e.g. prioritarianism, justice, equality and deontological principles).
+In this article I explain how a specific utilitarian theory (variance normalized variable critical level rule preference utilitarianism that says we have to choose the situation that maximizes the sum of everyone’s just-noticeable difference normalized self-determined relative utilities) avoids and solves many problems in moral philosophy (e.g. about personal identity and population ethics) and incorporates many moral values and theories (e.g. prioritarianism, justice, equality and deontological principles).

 For an easier introduction, see ‘On the interpersonal comparison of well-being‘.